Foxboro High School teacher facing federal child porn charges to remain in jail

-FOXBORO — A Foxboro High School teacher facing federal child pornography charges will continue to be held without bail because his family in Kansas cannot take him in at this time, a magistrate judge said Tuesday.
+A Foxboro High School teacher facing federal child pornography charges will continue to be held in jail without bail because his family in Kansas cannot take him in at this time, a magistrate judge said Tuesday.

 During a video conference hearing in federal court in Worcester, Thomas Davis, 41, changed his request to be released pending trial but can renew it at a later date, Magistrate Judge David Hennessy said.

-Davis, a special education teacher, has been in jail since his arrest by the FBI Aug.
-26 on charges of possessing and receiving child pornography.
+Davis, a special education teacher, has been held in jail since his arrest by the FBI Aug.
+26 on charges of possession of child pornography and receiving child pornography.

-Federal prosecutors want him kept in jail pending trial, saying he poses a threat to the community.
-Davis has been placed on unpaid administrative leave from his job.
+Federal prosecutors want him kept in jail pending trial saying he poses a threat to the community, and Davis was placed on unpaid administrative leave from his job.

 Authorities say they found 40 images on his laptop computer of children between ages 4 and 8 being sexually abused by adult men.